Categories: Physics, Quantum mechanics.

 To find the equation of motion for ψI(t)\Ket{\psi_I(t)}, we differentiate it and multiply by ii \hbar:

-Next, we do the same with an operator L^I\hat{L}_I to find a description of its evolution in time:
+Next, we do the same with an operator L^I\hat{L}_I in order to describe its evolution in time:

 The result is analogous to the equation of motion in the Heisenberg picture: